The problem with mainstream hip hop

 “These songs are a work in progress, you’re actually welcome to suggest changes,” he said invitingly.

-As AKA readies for his album release, and with one more number one singles (“Congratulate”, “Run Jozi”) to boost his (alter-) ego, the stakes have never been higher for any South African hip-hop artist.
+As AKA readies for his album release, and with more number one singles (“Congratulate”, “Run Jozi”) to boost his (alter-) ego, the stakes have never been higher for any South African hip-hop artist.
 Will AKA live up to his potential greatness?

 Further Reading